BMorearty/exportiphoto/README.md

     2009-06-15 Charlie's Birthday Party
     2009-06-20

-If you set useDate to False in the code, the folder names will be:
+If you set useDate to False by use -d option , the folder names will be:

     Jun 10, 2009
     Charlie's Birthday Party